 Experience Our Vibrant Jewish Community

-We invite you to worship with our congregation in person.
-Please join us inside our sanctuary.
+We invite you to worship with our congregation.

 All congregants must wear face masks and observe social distancing guidelines.
 Please be aware that some attendees may not be fully vaccinated at this time.
 So we ask that you follow these rules for everyone's safety while interacting with our congregation.
 You must bring your own kippot, talleisim, and masks.
 Hand sanitizer will be available in the foyer.

 Also, to keep our community protected, we'll continually evaluate protocols and inform you of any changes.
-If you have any questions about our reopening, please feel free to call our office at (630) 892-2450.
+If you have any questions, please feel free to call our office at (630) 892-2450.

 Egalitarian Traditional Shabbat Services

 Every Saturday at 9:30am, we now offer an egalitarian traditional service, which Rabbi Friedman leads each week.
 This means Jews of all genders are welcome to attend and actively worship with our community.

 Our synagogue always embraces diversity.
 So we invite full participation in this new egalitarian service.

 As the winter days get colder, Temple B'nai Israel has a tasty way to warm you up.
 It's our Sisterhood Chicken Soup and Sweets Sale!
 Place your order by clicking this link: https://givebutter.com/W3mXXm.
 Then pick up your goodies at TBI on Sunday, February 20th from 11:00am until 2:00pm.

 Please note: you must prepay and there is no dine-in option.
 Stay warm this winter with TBI!